Legal Translation Services in Miami and Florida

 Languages We Translate in Miami

-Miami’s legal market is defined by a standard that is both simpler and more demanding than any other US city: every document that arrives on a Miami attorney’s desk from Latin America must be translated by someone who actually knows the legal system it came from.
+Jurilingua has developed a legal translation practice specifically adapted to Miami’s international legal market.
+Few American cities require such a detailed understanding of multiple Latin American legal systems, documentary traditions and jurisdiction-specific legal terminology.
 A Venezuelan corporate document that looks like a standard commercial agreement carries within it the specific formatting, authentication procedures, and legal vocabulary of the Venezuelan Registro Mercantil.
 A Cuban divorce decree has a structure and authority that reflects decades of Cuban civil law practice.
-An Argentine power of attorney executed before a escribano público follows formalities that differ materially from those of a Colombian one — and a translator who does not know the difference will produce a translation that USCIS or a Miami judge will find wanting.
+An Argentine power of attorney executed before a escribano público follows formalities that differ materially from those of a Colombian one, and a translator who does not know the difference will produce a translation that USCIS or a Miami judge will find wanting.

 Serving Miami and Florida